 Elbert Hubbard was a businessman turned marketing guru who, after climbing to the highest ranks of the Larkin Soap Company before the age of thirty, decided he was spiritually empty.
 He moved to East Aurora, a country town south of Buffalo, and established an Arts and Crafts community called Roycroft.
 The movement was in protest to the industrial revolution, he said, which was rendering handcrafted goods obsolete.
 Roycroft soon became a site for the meetings of socialists, freethinkers, and suffragists.

-Hubbard also developed a second career as a populist writer, using his skills as an ‘ad man’ to repackage ideas from philosophers and poets into mass market slogans.
+Hubbard also developed a second career as a populist writer, using his skills as an ad man to repackage ideas from philosophers and poets into mass market slogans.
 “Conformists die, heretics live forever,” was one such slogan.
 He also wrote popular essays with titles like “Jesus Was An Anarchist.”
-Ironically, the man who would one day be known as America’s “original hippie” became famous for a 1899 short story on worker obedience.
+Ironically, the man who would one day be called America’s “original hippie” became famous for a 1899 short story on worker obedience.
 It catapulted him into the realm of celebrity.

 “According to Abdul Baha,” Hubbard wrote in Hearst’s Magazine, “we are now living in a period of time that marks the beginning of the millennium – a thousand years of peace, happiness and prosperity.”
 He told his readers that ‘Abdu’l-Bahá had come to the West with a mission, and that no one should doubt his sincerity.
 “He is no mere eccentric,” Hubbard added.